justin-hale/moonfall-recaps/content/sessions/session-21.md

 When the final abominations fall, their blood fills mystical glyphs carved into the tree platform, opening multiple portals around the area.
 The villagers are finally free to leave their astral tree prison, with some choosing to return home while others may seek new adventures.

-### Saul's Revelation
+### Sol's Revelation

-Saul appears after the battle, revealing his role as the one who guided them to this trial.
+Sol appears after the battle, revealing his role as the one who guided them to this trial.
 He suggests the party could benefit from more training before "saving the world," hinting at greater challenges ahead.
 Multiple portals now offer opportunities for different adventures and training arcs.

 ### Character Development Moments